DeloitteAU/rhythm-ui/components/RuiStory/docs/rui-story.md

 ## Example
-Below is a fully populated row of news listing items, along with some externally styled content/images.
+Below is a fully populated row of stories, along with some externally styled content/images.

 <rui-grid>
     <div class="s-12 m-6 l-4 xl-4 xxl-4">